nisalVD/ignite-api/README.md

 * Refactor the routes alot

 ### REFACTOR-TODO
+## IMPORTANT
+* Add Promise.all to the router for markings, its currectly synchronous
 * Add verfication for question / answer in Answer model (enum)
 * Add a better response to Post /marking (currently only response last marking)